Banach space representations of Drinfeld-Jimbo algebras and their complex-analytic forms: Concluding remarks and questions

-It follows from Theorem~\ref{fdbana} that all the irreducible Banach space representations of $U_q(\fg)$, where $\fg$ be a semisimple complex Lie algebra and $|q|\ne 1$, are finite-dimensional.
-Moreover, it well known that this is true (not only in the Banach-space case) when $q$ is a root of unity.
+We show in Theorem~\ref{fdbana} that all the irreducible Banach space representations of $U_q(\fg)$, where $\fg$ be a semisimple complex Lie algebra and $|q|\ne 1$, are finite-dimensional.
+Moreover, it is well known that this is true (not only in the Banach space case) when $q$ is a root of unity.
 As a corollary, the irreducible Banach space representations can be classified in both cases.
 On the other hand, in the third case when $|q|=1$ and $q$ is not a root of unity, there are infinite-dimensional topologically irreducible representations; see Proposition~\ref{Tla1topirr}.
 But the following two questions are open.

 \begin{que} Suppose that $|q|=1$ and $q$ is not a root of unity.
-Do exist infinite-dimensional irreducible Banach space representations of $U_q(\fg)$?
+Are there any infinite-dimensional irreducible Banach space representations of $U_q(\fg)$?
 In particular, is it true that the representation $S_{\la,2}$ of $U_q(\fs\fl_2)$ considered in Proposition~\ref{Tla1topirr} is irreducible when~$q^2$ is not a root of~$\la^2$? \end{que}

 \begin{que} Suppose that $|q|=1$ and $q$ is not a root of unity.
-Is it possible to give a reasonable classification of topologically irreducible representations of $U_q(\fg)$ on Banach spaces or, at least, of topologically simple Banach algebras that are completions of~$U_q(\fg)$. \end{que}
+Is it possible to give a reasonable classification of topologically irreducible representations of $U_q(\fg)$ on Banach spaces or at least a classification of topologically simple Banach algebras that are completions of~$U_q(\fg)$? \end{que}